swapab/swapab.github.io/README.md

 * Codrops article: http://tympanus.net/codrops/2014/05/22/inspiration-for-article-intro-effects/
 * There are also tools like jQuery, Modernizr, Normalize.

-If you'd like to give me credit somewhere on your blog or tweet a shout out to [@hmfaysal](https://twitter.com/hmfaysal), that would be pretty sweet.
+If you'd like to give me credit somewhere on your blog or tweet a shout out to [@swapnilabnave](https://twitter.com/swapnilabnave), that would be pretty sweet.

 Warm Regards and Stay Creative,
-Hossain Mohd.
-Faysal
+Swapnil Abnave